Spectral Embedding via Chebyshev Bases for Robust DeepONet Approximation: Future Work

 \section{Future Work}

-The Spectral-Embedded DeepONet (SEDONet) architecture introduces a principled way to incorporate Chebyshev polynomial structure into neural operator learning, especially for non-periodic domains.
-While the current formulation already demonstrates strong improvements across boundary-sensitive PDEs, several extensions offer promising directions for future investigation.
-A primary avenue is the development of adaptive spectral embeddings in the trunk network.
-In the present work, the Chebyshev dictionary is fixed; allowing the polynomial degrees, scaling factors, or spectral windowing parameters to be learned jointly with model weights could yield a more flexible representation that adjusts automatically to the local smoothness or stiffness of the underlying operator.
-Such adaptivity may be particularly beneficial for problems involving moving interfaces, steep gradients, or heterogeneous coefficients.
+The proposed Spectral-Embedded DeepONet (SEDONet) provides a flexible framework for incorporating Chebyshev polynomial representations into neural operator learning, particularly for bounded, non-periodic domains.
+Although the present work demonstrates consistent improvements across a diverse collection of benchmark problems, several promising directions remain for future research.
+A natural extension is the development of adaptive spectral embeddings within the trunk network.
+In the current formulation, the Chebyshev dictionary is fixed a priori.
+Allowing the polynomial degree, scaling factors, or spectral weights to be learned jointly with the network parameters may enable the coordinate representation to adapt automatically to the local smoothness and complexity of the underlying solution.
+Such adaptive spectral embeddings could be particularly beneficial for problems involving moving interfaces, sharp gradients, or highly heterogeneous material properties.

-A related extension involves constructing multi-basis hybrid trunks that combine Chebyshev modes with other orthogonal families, such as Legendre polynomials, Gegenbauer polynomials, or localized wavelet packets to better capture solution behaviour exhibiting mixed regularity.
-For example, extending SEDONet to handle irregular geometries through domain mappings or graph-based basis functions would broaden its applicability to engineering and geophysical domains.
-Another promising direction is to couple the SEDONet architecture with physics-informed or uncertainty-aware training strategies.
-Embedding PDE residuals, conservation constraints, or Bayesian operator priors within the learning framework could improve robustness, particularly in low-data or noisy settings.
-In addition, integrating SEDONet with modern operator-learning paradigms such as transformer-based architectures, multi-grid neural operators, or latent operator models could further enhance generalization over long time horizons and across varying boundary conditions.
+Another promising direction is the construction of hybrid spectral trunks that combine Chebyshev polynomials with complementary basis functions, such as Legendre polynomials, Gegenbauer polynomials, or localized wavelets, to better capture solution behavior exhibiting mixed regularity.
+Extending the proposed framework to irregular geometries through coordinate transformations or graph-based representations would further broaden its applicability to practical engineering and geophysical problems.
+Furthermore, the present study demonstrates that the proposed Chebyshev embedding can be successfully incorporated into the Fourier Neural Operator (FNO).
+Extending this idea to other neural operator architectures represents an important avenue for future work and may provide a general spectral embedding framework applicable across a broad range of operator-learning models.

+Finally, integrating SEDONet with physics-informed training strategies, uncertainty quantification, or data assimilation techniques offers another promising research direction.
+Embedding governing equations, conservation constraints, or probabilistic priors into the learning process may further improve robustness, particularly for scientific applications involving sparse, noisy, or partially observed data.
+Collectively, these directions highlight the potential of SEDONet as a flexible spectral operator-learning framework that can be extended to increasingly challenging scientific and engineering applications.